Assisted Intelligence in Medicine

 in a space of millions of concepts and where relationships

-concepts.
-This require the management of complex medical
+relationships between concepts.
+This require the management

-technologies.
-Therefore both medical knowledge and patient
+means of graph technologies.
+Therefore both medical

-records need to be converted in graphs.
+knowledge and patient records need to be converted in

 - A multidisciplinary community including doctors, data

 scientists and software developers.
+Here trust is essential.

-a not-for-profit initiative.
-Transparency of the sources of
+collaborations as a not-for-profit initiative.
+Transparency

-information by trusted authors.
-With support from scientific
+of the sources of information by trusted authors.
+With

-communities, universities and seeking grants of common
+seeking grants of common goods.

-including installations, training and maintenance.
+healthcare organization, including installations, training

 - Medical